ngxs/store/docs/concepts/README.md

 - State: Class definition of the state
 - Selects: State slice selectors

-These concepts create a circular control flow traveling from an component dispatching an action, to a store reacting to the action back to the component through a state select.
+These concepts create a circular control flow traveling from a component dispatching an action, to a store reacting to the action, back to the component through a state select.

 <p align="center">